 - The median ratio was 1 tester to 5 developers

-The above chart shows that the ratio of 1 tester to 3 developers was the most common ratio reported.
+The ratio of 1 tester to 3 developers was the most common ratio reported.
 The majority of responses were at 1:7 or below.

 Observations and Analysis